Less of a list of things to buy and more of a list of things to try...

 A game changer for sure.

 I know how easy it can be to avoid working in a sketchbook.
-Accepting that I needed to show myself my workings out, showed me that sketchbooks are a very valuable tool when it comes to making any kind of art.
+My Art Teacher has helped me see that they are a valuable part of the art making process.
 Getting those rough ideas down onto paper helps to picture what the final piece will look like, whatever medium we work in.

 I needed a space to be messy!
-My entire philosophy changes when I work in a sketchbook.
-I cease to care about neatness.
-Mistakes become flourishes.
+I think my entire philosophy changes when I work in a sketchbook.

 Cathartic art